 Garden design experience

-- Studied with the Royal Botanic Garden Edinburgh to achieve the RHS Certificate in Horticulture (with a full set of eight commendations).
-Now mid way through RHS Level 3.
+- Studied with the Royal Botanic Garden Edinburgh to achieve the RHS Certificate in Horticulture with a full set of eight commendations.
+Now mid way through RHS Level 3 with four commendations so far.

 - A creative director living in Clapham, London with a long career in digital publishing and an expert project manager.

 - In 2015 our garden was documented on BBC’s Big Dreams, Small Spaces.
-Helped by Monty Don we turned our patio into a lush tropical oasis and conducted major renovations on our flat to open the house up, creating a contemporary indoor/outdoor living space.
+Mentored by Monty Don over the course of a year we turned our patio into a lush tropical oasis and conducted major renovations on our flat to open the house up, creating a contemporary indoor/outdoor living space.

 - I studied design at school and have studied art on and off throughout my life, as well as designing websites and brand design professionally.